andreoliwa/nitpick/docs/plugins.rst

 Enforce configurations and autofix JSON files.

 Add the configurations for the file name you wish to check.
-Style example: :ref:`the default config for package.json <example-package-json>`.
+Style example: `the default config for package.json`_.

 .. _textplugin: